proycon/foliadocserve/README.rst

 to "verb", for all occurrences of words that have lemma "fly".
 The parentheses are mandatory for a **HAS** statement::

- IN somegroup/mydoc EDIT pos OF "someposset" WITH class="v" FOR w WHERE (lemma OF "somelemmaset" HAS class "fly")
+ IN somegroup/mydoc EDIT pos OF "someposset" WITH class = "v" FOR w WHERE (lemma OF "somelemmaset" HAS class "fly")

 ---------------